 Babies and children are not all together unlike adults when it comes to eating.
-When babies are hungry, they cry; children learn to express their hunger in words, and both will accept nutrition to quell the hunger.
+When babies are hungry, they cry; children learn to express their hunger in words, and both will accept food to quell the hunger.
 It is important to incorporate flavors and textures in a baby’s diet when they are ready in order to avoid feeding complications later.

 Why is baby-led weaning highly successful?